NaturalTangent/videopac_composite/readme.md

 ## Installation

-Check the schematic for your variant of Videopac PCB, I'm led to beleive that different revisions have different IC references and locations.
+Check the schematic for your variant of Videopac PCB, I'm led to believe that different revisions have different IC references and locations.

 On the revision I tested with the IC are located as illustrated below (I had to desolder the shield to access IC679);